mungitoperrito/python-projects/README.md

 # python-projects

 This repo contains utitity scripts.
-It also has code from learning sites.
-Some of this code is older and use Python v2.
-New code uses Python v3.
+It also has exercise code from learning sites.

+Most of this code use Python v3.
+Some of this code is older and uses Python v2.

 - [Python for Everybody](py-for-everybody) - [Book site](https://www.py4e.com/html3/)
 - [TAU Test automation](test-automation-tau) - [Company site](https://testautomationu.applitools.com/)